Heavy Duty Sheds

 Another deterrent is to use gravel for your paths as thieves like to work without anyone knowing they are there.
 When they walk on the gravel their presence can be noticed even when it is dark.
 Also, ensure that all bushes and plants are kept pruned meaning there are few places for them to hide away.
 It’s acknowledged in Wales that the crime rate had fallen with 38 fewer offences made each day compared with the previous year and that people buying heavy duty sheds and fitting a fold over hasp and staple were better protected.

+I regularly talk about the usefulness of heavy duty sheds which never ceases to amaze me.
+With the number of uses available to owners there is probably nothing, within reason, which can’t be done.
+This is music to my ears as a manufacturer (until 2000) and now using my expertise retailing strong sheds with 1st Choice Leisure Buildings.
 Having started my business in 1979 and earnt a living since then I never stop to be amazed that a basic product such as a shed can do this.
 However I did find very early on that to be successful you need to offer good buildings and not just ‘cheap and nasty’ ones.

 In the early day in the late 70’s and early 80’s I did use chipboard and later OSB board, which the cheap shed makers use nowadays, and found out quite quickly by experience that these materials are not suitable for outdoor use.
 I found that as soon as they got wet then the boards would swell, when they absorb the moisture, and then finally disintegrate.
 Clearly no good at all in the long term (not even in the short term really).